openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  your profile when they select your linked username in forums.
 You can share either a limited profile or a full profile.

- Your profile always includes your username.
-A limited profile shares only your username and an optional profile picture.
-A full profile includes biographical information in addition to your username and profile image.

- .. note:: If you are under 13 years of age, you can only share a limited
-    profile, and you cannot share a profile picture.

- To create or edit your profile details in the mobile app, select your username or profile picture.
-Select **Edit** to edit your profile details.
-In your  profile details, select **Change** next to the camera icon to change your profile picture.

- If you are over 13 years of age, you can share more information about yourself by changing your limited profile to a full profile.
-You can indicate your primary language and location and, in the **About Me** section, you can add additional details such as your learning goals and other interests.
-To share a full profile, select **Full Profile**.

   .. note:: You must specify your birth year before you can share a full
     profile.
-If you are under 13 years of age, you cannot create a full profile.
+If you are under 13 years of age, you cannot share a full profile.

+ You can change certain profile settings in the edX mobile app, but be aware that the profile page on edx.org shows more information than the profile in the mobile app shows.

+ For more information about creating or editing your edX profile, see :ref:`Adding Profile Information<SFD Profile Page>`.

  ==================================================